-Through their work at the Center students gain valuable experience as they tackle complex digital forensic issues for clients, making them more marketable as they begin and advance in their careers.
+Through their work at the Center, students gain valuable experience as they tackle complex digital forensic issues for clients, making them more marketable as they begin and advance in their careers.

 Jonathan Rajewski - Director

-Jonathan is a faculty member in the Computer & Digital Forensics group at Champlain College where he brings a unique "private sector perspective" to the higher education curriculum.
+Jonathan is a faculty member in the Computer & Digital Forensics program at Champlain College where he brings a unique "private sector perspective" to the higher education curriculum.
 He is closely involved with the development of students and directs several advanced research and development projects.
 He also serves as a mentor to his students and prides himself on sharing his expert knowledge in digital forensics.

 - Digital Forensics

 - Mobile Forensics